 When: September (one day)

-JMBLYA is a one-day music festival that takes place in different locations in Texas.
-Genres that are represented include hip-hop, R&B, and trap.
+JMBLYA is a one-day music festival held in various Texas locations, showcasing hip-hop, R&B, and trap genres.

-The festival is well-known for previous performances from Travis Scott, Chance the Rapper, The Kid Laroi, and more.
-JMBLYA is a traveling music festival that is also present in other states.
+The festival features performances from big names like Travis Scott, Chance the Rapper, and The Kid Laroi.
+JMBLYA is a touring music festival that visits multiple states.

 Conclusion

-With on-site camping, activities, food, and drinks available, these festivals are a great way to immerse yourself in music and culture.
+With camping, activities, food, and drinks on-site, these festivals offer a great way to fully enjoy music and culture.
+Check out more here.

 Old Settler’s Music Festival Featured Image by: John Grubbs, Attribution, via Wikimedia Commons